lhindman/cs253-f20-final-project/README.md

     - comm - The filename of the executable
     - state - The state of the process (Running, Sleeping, etc)
     - utime - The amount of time that the process has been scheduled in user mode
-    - stime - The amount of time that the process has been schedule in kernel mode
+    - stime - The amount of time that the process has been scheduled in kernel mode
     - processor - The CPU number last executed on.

 The only field that is extra is the char *path field.
-This field is use to store the file path to the stat file that you loaded.
+This field is used to store the file path to the stat file that you loaded.
 Normally this will be /proc/[pid]/stat unless the user uses the -d flag (described below) to load a different directory.

 Carefully study the provided ProcEntry.h file including both the provided ProcEntry struct and the documentation for each support function.
 Each ProcEntry will represent a single process on the system.
 Implement the specified support functions in ProcEntry.c.
 Do not modify the provided ProcEntry.h file as the provided struct definition and function declarations will be used to test this portion of your project.